Somali National Bandy Association

-Somali National Bandy Association is the governing body for the sports of bandy and rink bandy for Somalia.
+Somali National Bandy Association is the governing body for the winter team sports of bandy and rink bandy for Somalia.
 The organization was founded in 2013 and is formally a part of the Somali Olympic Committee.
 The same year, the Somalia national bandy team became the first squad from Africa to join the Federation of International Bandy.
-The team consists of Somalian nationals, mostly living in Sweden.
+The team consists of Somali nationals, mostly living in Sweden.
 It played in the 2014 Bandy World Championship.